becoinc/sdk_resources/beco_SDK_iOS_user_guide.md

 ## **DEPENDENCIES**

 #### Hardware
 The Beco SDK requires a Bluetooth 4.0 (BLE, Bluetooth Smart) compatible iOS device running at least iOS 9.0.
-We have tested extensively on the iPhone 5s, iPhone 6/6+/7/7+, iPad Mini and iPad Air 2 on both iOS 9.3.x, 10.3, and 11.0.
+We have tested extensively on the iPhone 5s, iPhone 6/6+/7/7+, iPad Mini and iPad Air 2 on both iOS 9.3.x, 10.3, and 11.x.
 We expect other iOS devices and versions to work similarly, but they have not been tested by Beco.

 #### Software
-This release of the Beco SDK requires Xcode 8 or 9.
-We support Swift 3.1, Swift 3.2 and Objective-C projects.
+This release of the Beco SDK requires Xcode 9.
+We support Swift 4 and Objective-C projects.
 Headers are provided for Objective-C use, and Beco provides an example Objective-C based application using the Beco SDK.
-Internally we are using Xcode 9.0 and Swift 3.2.
+Internally we are using Xcode 9.2 and Swift 4.0.3.

 The `Deployment Target` setting is set to 9.0, thus requiring iOS 9.0 or newer.
 The SDK has Universal (iPhone and iPad) support and Beco has tested the SDK extensively on both types of devices.